ntomsho/WouldReads/README.md

 # README

-## Wouldreads (a Goodreads clone)
+## Wouldreads

-Wouldreads is a social cataloguing web app for those honest readers who always have a stack of books they *would* read, but....
+Wouldreads is a social cataloguing web app, a clone of Goodreads for those honest readers who always have a stack of books they *would* read, but....

 Users can manage their catalogue of books they likely will never read through a set of "bookshelves" that organize the user's collection.
 Three default shelves ("Skimmed", "Pretending to Read", and "Would Read") are automatically generated, but users can also create custom shelves to plan their dream reading list of books they will never open.